Greg Nelson and Jenny Gardner: Reception and impact

 The museum cites Nixon as "queen" of contemporary soap opera and notes that she is best known and most honored for introducing social issues into soap operas.

-Greg and Jenny are considered to be one of the couple's that made up the core stories of All My Children for a few years.
+Greg and Jenny are considered to be one of the couples that made up the core stories of All My Children for a few years.
 Columnist Lisa L. from TV Fan Online published an article about what makes supercouples, and used Greg and Jenny as a prime example.
 Soap Opera Digest took notice to the pairing back in the 1980s and still credits them today as one of soap opera's greatest love stories.

 Actress Kim Delaney's decision to exit the show All My Children at the height of her popularity affected fans.
 Delaney's character was given what is considered "daytime drama's highest honor" when her character was killed off so that no other actress could be cast in the role.

 Penn State School of Theatre commented on the Greg and Jenny story when mentioning actor Laurence Lau.
 The university stated, "Over the years Lau has appeared in guest starring roles in prime time television series, including Law & Order, Frasier, Diagnosis Murder, Brimstone, Martial Law, and a recurring role on the hit series JAG.
 Lau has also had long-term contract roles on the daytime series One Life to Live, Another World, and All My Children, where he will always be remembered as one half of All My Children's most beloved high school super couple Greg and Jenny."